RohitDhatrak/OpenUI/README.md

   - Standard avatars
   - Avatars with status
 - Alert
-  - Success, Waring and Error alert
+  - Success, Warning and Error alert
 - Badge
   - Avatars with badge
   - Icons with badge